Predicting polaron mobility in organic semiconductors with the Feynman variational approach: Abstract

 \section{Abstract}

-We extend the Feynman variational approach to the polaron problem \cite{Feynman1955} to the Holstein (lattice) polaron.
-This new theory shows a discrete transition to small-polarons is observed in the Holstein model.

-The method can directly used in the FHIP \cite{Feynman1962} mobility theory to calculate dc mobility and complex impedance.
-We show that we can take matrix elements from electronic structure calculations on real materials, by modelling charge-carrier mobility in crystalline rubrene.
-Good agreement is found to measurement, in particular the continuous thermal transition in mobility from band-like to thermally-activated, with a minimum in mobility predicted at 140 K.
+We extend the Feynman variational method applied to the parabolic-band Fr\"ohlich (continuum) large polaron~\cite{Feynman1955} to a Holstein (lattice) small polaron, with a parabolic-band.
+This new theory shows a discrete localisation as a function of coupling strength.
+Having build the theory with the same quasi-particle Lagrangian as the 1955 work, we can directly use the FHIP~\cite{Feynman1962} response theory to calculate DC mobility and complex conductivity.
+We show that we can take matrix elements from electronic structure calculations on real materials, by modelling charge-carrier mobility in crystalline Rubrene.
+Good agreement is found to measurement, with a predicted mobility of $\mu = 47.72$~\si{cm^2 V^{-1} s^{-1}} at $300$~\si{K}.